Analog horror: Archive 81

 Archive 81 is a horror podcast released in 2016, made by Dan Powell and Marc Sollinger.
 The podcast is centered around an archivist named Dan, who recently began a job from the Housing Historical Committee of New York, who is told by his boss to constantly record his life.
 Dan records himself as he listens to and organizes a number of interview tapes, recorded by Melody Pendras and detailing her conversations with residents of an apartment complex.
 It is revealed that these recordings of Dan doing his job are tapes that his friend Marc is now listening to, as Dan has gone missing and Marc seeks to find out what happened to him.
-The podcast was adapted into a Netflix Original series, having released in 2016.
-The Netflix series was cancelled after one season.
+The podcast was adapted into a television series, which was released in 2022 by Netflix.
+The series was cancelled after one season.

+Gemini Home Entertainment

+Gemini Home Entertainment is a horror anthology YouTube series created by Canadian YouTuber Remy Abode in 2019.
+The series, taking place in the 1980s and '90s, is presented as a collection of clips from VHS tapes produced by a number of fictional companies and distributed by the eponymous company Gemini Home Entertainment.
+The tapes are a mixture of educational clips, commercials, public service announcements, and home videos, produced by various fictional companies such as Regnad Computing, Harbinge Technologies, and Optica!
+Video.

+The different episodes are superficially self contained, exploring topics such as wildlife, artificial intelligence, and the Solar System, but together they build a cohesive narrative and serve to document the impending end of the world.
+The storyline of Gemini Home Entertainment features extraterrestrial invasion and parasitism and combines elements of cosmic horror, body horror and Native American mythology.
+The series includes threats such as extraterrestrial creatures ("Woodcrawlers") using humans as "vessels", a fictional infectious disease called "Deep Root Disease", and a fictional plant or fungus called "Nature's Mockery" that mutilates people with which it comes into contact.
+Videos typically begin in a mundane way before incorporating horror elements.
+The series' central antagonist is The Iris, a sentient planet or planet-like entity which is masterminding an invasion of the Solar System and is influencing life on Earth.

 The Mandela Catalogue

-The Mandela Catalogue is a YouTube series created by twenty-year-old Alex Kister of Hubertus, Wisconsin in 2021.
+The Mandela Catalogue is a YouTube series created by then-17-year-old Alex Kister of Hubertus, Wisconsin in 2021.
 It is set in the fictional Mandela County, Wisconsin in the 1990s and 2000s, which is threatened by the presence of "alternates", doppelgängers who coerce their victims to kill themselves and can manipulate audiovisual media.
 Other plot aspects include Lucifer disguising himself as the biblical archangel Gabriel, shown through altered footage of episodes from the animated series The Beginners Bible.
-Composed of fourteen shorts, The Mandela Catalogue became popular online through analysis and reaction videos.
+Composed of six volumes and thirteen shorts, The Mandela Catalogue became popular online through analysis and reaction videos.